|National Trails Day Volunteers||

 Upcoming Volunteer Opportunities at Hemlock Bluffs Nature Preserve

 Assist staff in ongoing trail and preserve projects.
 Bring work gloves and wheel barrows if you have them.
 You can pre-register through the Town of Cary.
 Call (919) 387-5980 or visit classweb.townofcary.org.

 Place Your Order for a Custom Engraved Paver!

 With a $35 donation, you can save those special memories, messages or dedications to that special person in stone.
 This personalized concrete paver will be a lasting symbol for years of enjoyment.
 Engraved Pavers make a unique gift idea.
 Order your paver today!

-Stay tuned for our Fall paver dedication ceremony!
+Our Fall paver dedication ceremony is November 2, 2014!
 Get in your paver order today to be a part of this event!